beardevstar/TableComponent/README.md

 # TableComponent
+C# blazor webassembly framework with Microsoft Visual Studio 2019.
+Blazor Component that showing list into table,
-Accept object, Sortable, Filterable and other minor functions
+Accept any object having any property, Sortable, Filterable and other minor functions